The Fool’s Journey as 3 X 7 Theory

 Judgement & the World

 In Judgment our inner and outer worlds merge, and we look for the meaning in life.
 This is often a time in our lives when we are at a crossroads, and are aware that any decision that we make will bring about significant change.
 The choice can be an obvious one, or perhaps the only viable one.
-All the individual needs to do is take that decision in their consciousness and act on it.
+Moving toward the World, all the individual needs to do is take that decision in their consciousness and act on it.
 Old patterns have been released, and need to be replaced with new ones.
 There is a higher truth that we are moving towards – one not available on the physical plane.
 In Judgement, we come to understand and accept our past, so that we can release it.
 Judgement pushes us to make change.

 In this series we have looked at the archetypal process that is the journey of each individual to individuation.
 We move from finding our place in society, and being able to function within that place (consciousness), to our inward focused search to find out who we really are (subconscious), to releasing the archetypal energy that focuses on us as individuals and developing/becoming part of a spiritual awareness (superconscious).